How Much Does an FFL License Cost?

 As you can see in the chart below, each FFL lasts for 3 years.

-Depending on which FFL License type you get, the FFL cost ranges from $30 to $3,000 for the first three years.
+Depending on which type you get, the FFL cost ranges from $30 to $3,000 for the first three years.

 Let’s cover the costs from least to most expensive.
 When you’re looking at the application fees, don’t panic!
 I’ll show you below how you can make back the cost of your FFL, and more, at the end of this article with your first two firearms!

-$30 application fee FFLs – these are the Type 3 and Type 6 FFL licenses.
+$30 application fee FFLs: These are the Type 3 and Type 6 FFL licenses.
 These are both unique because they may NOT be used for typical firearms transfers.
 The Type 3 FFL is called the “Curio & Relic Collector FFL” and is only used for . . . you guessed it . . . collecting curios and relics.
-Curios and relics are those firearms which meet one of the following critera:
+Curios and relics are those firearms which meet one of the following criteria:

-- Firearms which appear on the ATF’s official Curio and Relic List which includes:
+• Firearms which appear on the ATF’s official Curios and Relics List, which includes:

 The Type 6 FFL is the Ammunition Manufacturer’s FFL and may NOT be used for firearm transactions!